 Banyumana Waterfalls are a trio of separate waterfalls walking(7-10 minutes) distance from each other.
-Take note Banyumana and Banyumala (see above) are two different waterfalls but both are in Wanagiri area.
+Take note that Banyumana and Banyumala (see above) are two different waterfalls but both are in the Wanagiri area.
 They almost sound the same, right?
 They’re also not far from each other. don’t have to describe them one by one but these photos

 This is Banyumana Waterfall #1

 10 Yeh Hoo Waterfall

 We were at Jatiluwih Rice Terraces when we passed by a small sign that points to Yeh Hoo Waterfall.
 So naturally, we followed the sign and it wasn’t really difficult to find it.
 From the parking area, we walked in the rice paddies and reached the waterfall in 10 minutes.
 Good thing we were the only ones there.
 It’s just a small waterfall and I suspect the water comes from the nearby mountain, then passes through the rice paddies.